Skip to main content

 In manufacturing, quality assurance (QA) is a systematic process aimed at guaranteeing that a company’s goods meet specified requirements and fulfill customer expectations.
 Product quality is not only dependent on good manufacturing processes that produce defect-free goods.
 It is also about high-quality materials, timely supply chain movements, well-organized facilities, well-trained staff, and other business aspects that together work toward achieving and maintaining consistent customer satisfaction.

 The QA process is a set of practices that a company implements and follows to ensure consistently high product quality.
 It’s a proactive component of quality management, focused not only on products but also on fulfilling quality requirements.
 Defining and implementing processes, training teams, or choosing the right tools to yield quality products all fall under it.
-QA comprises one part of the larger quality management process with the other being quality control.
+QA comprises one part of the larger quality management process, with the other part being quality control.

 Quality assurance vs. quality control